 - Green Business Matching grants offer support for dry cleaners, auto body shops or other businesses moving away from processes that create Volatile Organic Compounds

-- The Cool Soils partnership between the City and the Shakopee Mdewakanton Sioux community is studying adding Biochar to compost to increase the effectiveness of both materials.
-Biochar is a soil additive which is being studied for its effectiveness in making plants and trees more drought tolerant, increase growth rates, sequester carbon, and restore urban soil health.
+- The Cool Soils partnership between the City and the Shakopee Mdewakanton Sioux community is studying biochar.
+Biochar is a soil additive which is being studied for its effectiveness in making plants and trees more drought tolerant, increase growth rates and sequester carbon.

 - Urban Forestry Project – Minneapolis businesses and non-profit organizations are eligible for free trees to be planted on their property.
 The business or non-profit must agree to water and care for the trees.

 On March 23, 2015, Minneapolis awarded three Green Business Awards for Pollution Reduction.
 The recipients are:

 - Oscar Auto Body

 The City of Minneapolis thanks them for their investment in the health of their workers, customers and neighbors by converting to cleaner technology through the city's Green Business Matching Grant Program.

 Read about Dunwoody College of Technology's award in their newsletter here.
 Scroll down to the March 2015 story.